MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

     :width: 600
     :align: center

-We can clearly see that around 10.15 minutes the intensity of 3D increases rapidly.
-Therefore, this seems like a good t0.
-Furthermore we see that many of the labeled compounds (dashed lines) have intensities before the chemicals should be present.
+We can clearly see that around 10.15 minutes the intensity of 3D' increases rapidly.
+Therefore, we can assume this to be t0.
+Furthermore we see that the labeled compounds (dashed lines) have intensities before the chemicals should be present due to inherent noise.
 We can correct our data according for these two factors as follows:

 .. code-block:: python